 The worst party in History

 The winner himself did not survive more than four days after the event.
 Promachos, who drank an impressive 13 liters of wine, received the prize.
-The wine was Macedonian, which means it was a strong spirit.
-For his efforts, Promachos received the prize, only to die three days later, also of alcohol poisoning.
-This means that perhaps all the competitors in the drinking festival at Calanus’ funeral are dead.
+The wine was Macedonian, which means it was likely diluted a bit less than its greek counterpart.
+For his « heroic » efforts, Promachos received the prize, only to die three days later, also of alcohol poisoning.

 How did Alexander the Great Die?